tsahara/r7rs/content/overview.md

 Appendix A.

 All implementations of Scheme:
-\begin{itemize}

-\item Must provide the base library and all the identifiers exported from it.
+- Must provide the base library and all the identifiers exported from it.

-\item May provide or omit the other libraries given in this report, but each library must either be provided in its entirety, exporting no additional identifiers, or else omitted altogether.
+- May provide or omit the other libraries given in this report, but each library must either be provided in its entirety, exporting no additional identifiers, or else omitted altogether.

-\item May provide other libraries not described in this report.
+- May provide other libraries not described in this report.

-\item May also extend the function of any identifier in this report, provided the extensions are not in conflict with the language reported here.
+- May also extend the function of any identifier in this report, provided the extensions are not in conflict with the language reported here.

-\item Must support portable
+- Must support portable
 code by providing a mode of operation in which the lexical syntax does not conflict with the lexical syntax described in this report.
-\end{itemize}

 ### 1.3.2.
 Error situations and unspecified behavior
 {{< label "errorsituations" >}}